mattnigh/hail_to_the_chief/README.md

-# Hail to the Chief: An Open Source Playbook for Chief of Staffs
+# Hail to the Chief
+### An Open Source Playbook for Chief of Staffs
 **Repo intent:** To assist those in a technology/engineering Chief of Staff (CoS) role.
 Over time I am hoping to grow it to a larger open source CoS career roadmap and guide.
 It was inspired by other repos - such as:
 * https://github.com/kdeldycke/awesome-engineering-team-management
 * https://github.com/kamranahmedse/developer-roadmap